nagyrajmund/gesturebot/gesticulator/README.md

-This folder contains a slightly modified version of the gesture generation model called Gesticulator.
+This folder contains a slightly modified version of a gesture generation model called Gesticulator.
 For details, please visit the official github repo at [https://github.com/Svito-zar/gesticulator](https://github.com/Svito-zar/gesticulator).